CivYoahtl/civyoahtl.github.io/docs/government/ololtic-proposals.md

-# Olotic Proposals
+# Ololtic Proposals

-_(Proposals that failed or were withdrawn are hidden by spoiler text; Proposals that passed but have been superceded are crossed out.)_
+_(Proposals that failed or were withdrawn are hidden by spoiler text.
+Proposals that passed but have been superceded are crossed out.)_

 [[toc]]